 I’ve never been one to keep the original packaging on some of the stuff I’ve gotten over the years.
 Some were box sets so those boxes still exist and transport stuff around.
 Possibly even the original miniatures.
-Thing like the old Ral Partha blisters though?
+Things like the old Ral Partha blisters though?
 Nah.
 That makes it a bit harder to create a catalog of the collection.
 Luckily, there are resources out there.

 “Hey, Mr. Bones … you get back in your catalog.”

 First up is www.dndlead.com.

 They have quite the listing for the stuff from my high school years or before.
 They have web listings for the old stuff:

 - 1976 Archive

 - 1980 Grenadier